jfozard/Computing_Maths/notes.md

----

-title: "Penguins, HEC and other compute resources"
+# "Penguins, HEC and other compute resources"
 ---

 # First steps